 There is little doubt that generative AI technologies can be used by students and teachers alike to develop new learning experiences and foster creativity.
 However, there are significant concerns, e.g. about made-up ‘facts’ or how data is collected.
 There are also challenges for universities regarding the assessment of work produced with the help of artificial intelligence.

-This webinar, co-organised by EUA and ELIA (the European League of Institutes of the Arts), will take stock of higher education institutions’ experiences and explore how policies in this area may benefit institutions and their communities.
+This webinar (14.30-15.30 CEST), co-organised by EUA and ELIA (the European League of Institutes of the Arts), took stock of higher education institutions’ experiences and explored how policies in this area may benefit institutions and their communities.